Kizomba in Russia -I´M YOUR DJ Moscow edition

 Then I had a genius idea: why not to transfer that entire atmosphere to Russia, particularly to Moscow so that people themselves could experience it all on their own, but not based on someone´s stories!

-I decided to introduce to them a new concept, which is a non-stop music festival.
-Therefore, I went to talk to Mike (e.g. Mike Events), who already had such a festival in France!
+I decided to introduce to them a new concept, which is a non-stop kizomba festival.
+Therefore, I went to talk to Mike (e.g. Mike Evens), who already had such a festival in France!

 – How is the preparation going?

-In Russia, everything is different!
-Since I am Russian and often live in Moscow, I am more involved with organizational issues in Russia, when Mike and Alex in Paris.
+In kizomba in Russia everything is different!
+Since I am Russian and often live in Moscow, I am more involved with organizational issues of here, when Mike Evens and Alex in Paris.
 Sometimes it can be difficult to solve something quickly and accurately, because the European mindset is very different from the Russian people!
 The way of thinking and concepts are different, but the goal for all of us is the same – to get the best result!

 – Is it difficult to get a Russian visa?